mpdf/mpdf.github.io/reference/mpdf-variables/title2annots.md

 modification_time: 2015-08-05T12:02:33+00:00
 ---

-<p>title2annots=true (default=false)</p>
+title2annots=true (default=false)

-<p>Convert the title attribute from all in-line elements to annotations.
-In-line elements include span, acronym, is, delete, cite, abbr, q, samp, code, var; also picks up from img element, but not block elements such as div, p, h1-6, or form elements, nor any table elements.</p>
+Convert the title attribute from all in-line elements to annotations.
+In-line elements include span, acronym, is, delete, cite, abbr, q, samp, code, var; also picks up from img element, but not block elements such as div, p, h1-6, or form elements, nor any table elements.

 # See Also